 Posted in Uncategorized |

-Here at Broad Kaw Valley, maintain a What Is It page in hopes of identifying mysterious (at least to me) Boy Scout items.
+Here at Broad Kaw Valley, we maintain a What Is It page in hopes of identifying mysterious (at least to me) Boy Scout items.
 One such item, shown below, has been in my collection for close to 15 years and I finally figured it out last week.
 The felt “W” patch shown in the image was found on a shirt with a khaki and red “Macon” community strip at appears to date from the 1930s.

 In terms of figuring it out, here’s how it went down: